python/devguide/core-developers/committing.rst

 #. **If a change is a fix (or other adjustment) to an earlier unreleased
    change and the original** ``NEWS`` **entry remains valid**, then no additional entry is needed.

-Other changes that generally do not require ``NEWS`` entries are documentation changes, test changes, and strictly internal changes with no user-visible effects.

 Changes that require "What's New in Python" entries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^